 And speaking of the product, when your vision board is complete is acts as a constant reminder of your values and vision of yourself in education.
 I have mine hanging behind my computer at school.
 (And my personal one is hanging in my office at home!)
 Here are pictures of both.

-Here are some questions you can ask yourself to get started on envisioning your goals, hopes and dreams for your career.
+Starting up, here are some questions you can ask yourself on envisioning your goals, hopes and dreams for your career.
 This is only a sampling.

 - What would my best day look like?